-Margulis had previously worked for ESPN and ABC Sports from 1993 to 1999.
-He joined ESPN as an intern in the programming department.
+Margulis first joined ESPN as an intern in the programming department.
 In 1994 he was named programming associate and held various programming positions for the next five years.
+He moved to ABC Sports in 1999 to handle the broadcast schedules of college football, Little League, figure skating, the NHL and soccer as the director of sports programming.

-Margulis also worked as director of programming at the YES Network where he was instrumental in scheduling and developing original programming around the network’s launch.
+From 2001 to 2003, Margulis worked as director of programming at the YES Network where he was instrumental in scheduling and developing original programming around the network’s launch.
+In 2003 he was hired by the NFL Network as director of programming and acquisitions from 2003-06 to assist in the launch of their new network and oversee the programming schedule.
+He returned to ESPN in 2006.

 A 1992 graduate of Amherst College with a degree in English, Margulis served as sports director of the school’s radio station, WAMH, where he also handled play-by-play for Amherst football and basketball, and hosted a Sunday night talk show.
 While at Amherst, he played water polo and was co-captain of the team.
 In 1993, he received his master’s degree in sports management from the University of Massachusetts.

-Margulis is a native of Needham, Mass. and currently works in ESPN’s Charlotte N.C. studios.
+Margulis is a native of Needham, Mass. and currently splits his time between ESPN’s Bristol, Conn. and Charlotte N.C. studios.

 – 30 –